Simulating realistic self-interacting dark matter models including small and large-angle scattering: Introduction

-For isolated, quasi-stationary halos the impact of angular dependence on the density profile has been argued to be approximately captured by mapping simulations assuming isotropic scattering onto models with anisotropic differential cross sections by matching a suitable angle-averaged effective cross section, namely the viscosity cross section \citep[e.g.][]{Colquhoun_2020, Yang_2022D, Sabarish_2024}.

-However, for systems not being quasi-stationary, such as for example the evolution of satellite populations \citep{Kahlhoefer_2015, Fischer_2022, Fischer_2024a, Ragagnin_2024}, when approaching gravothermal collapse, and especially for strongly non-stationary processes such as for example galaxy cluster mergers \citep[e.g.][]{Kahlhoefer_2014, Robertson_2017b, Fischer_2021a, Fischer_2021b, Fischer_2023, Sabarish_2024}, it is a priori less clear how they are affected by (strongly) anisotropic scattering.
+For isolated quasi-stationary halos, the impact of angular dependence on the density profile has been argued to be approximately captured by mapping simulations assuming isotropic scattering onto models with anisotropic differential cross sections by matching a suitable angle-averaged effective cross section, namely the viscosity cross section \citep[e.g.][]{Colquhoun_2020, Yang_2022D, Sabarish_2024}.
+However, for systems that are not quasi-stationary, such as during the evolution of satellite populations \citep{Kahlhoefer_2015, Fischer_2022, Fischer_2024a, Ragagnin_2024} or when approaching gravothermal collapse, and especially for strongly non-stationary processes, such as galaxy cluster mergers \citep[e.g.][]{Kahlhoefer_2014, Robertson_2017b, Fischer_2021a, Fischer_2021b, Fischer_2023, Sabarish_2024}, it is a priori less clear how they are affected by (strongly) anisotropic scattering.

-This motivates to develop efficient numerical algorithms for incorporating differential cross sections featuring a pronounced angular dependence, such as for light mediator models, in order to assess the accuracy of (and possibly refine) commonly employed approximate `mapping' prescriptions for a given observable, and potentially identify new features that are specific to a given angular dependence.
-In this work we develop such an algorithm, validate it and apply it to study galaxy cluster mergers with angle-dependent cross sections that are characteristic for light mediator models.
+These reasons motivated us to develop efficient numerical algorithms for incorporating differential cross sections featuring a pronounced angular dependence, such as for light mediator models, in order to assess the accuracy of (and possibly refine) commonly employed approximate `mapping' prescriptions for a given observable and potentially identify new features that are specific to a given angular dependence.
+In this work, we develop such an algorithm, validate it, and apply it to study galaxy cluster mergers with angle-dependent cross sections that are characteristic for light mediator models.

-Our work is based on a combination of two existing approaches, one that is suitable for relatively rare individual self-scattering events, each of which features large deflection angles (dubbed rare SIDM or `rSIDM', see Sect.~\ref{sec: Theoretical basis} and e.g.~\cite{Koda_2011, Vogelsberger_2012, Rocha_2013, Fry_2015, Robertson_2017b, Banerjee_2020} for details).
-In this case SIDM can be modelled by collisions of $N$-body particles, with scattering angles sampled from the differential cross section.
-While being most straightforward and direct, it has the drawback of becoming numerically prohibitively inefficient for models in which the scattering rate is large but the momentum transfer in each individual scattering event is small.
+Our work is based on a combination of two existing approaches, including one that is suitable for relatively rare individual self-scattering events, which feature large deflection angles \citep[dubbed rare SIDM or `rSIDM'; see Sect.~\ref{sec: Theoretical basis} and e.g.][for details]{Koda_2011, Vogelsberger_2012, Rocha_2013, Fry_2015, Robertson_2017b, Banerjee_2020}.
+In this first approach, SIDM can be modelled by collisions of $N$-body particles, with scattering angles sampled from the differential cross section.
+While being the most straightforward and direct, this method has the drawback of becoming prohibitively inefficient numerically for models in which the scattering rate is large but the momentum transfer in each individual scattering event is small.